 Mami led them through the door she had gestured at earlier, which opened to reveal a rather ordinary‐looking, laboratory‐style room.
 A single white‐costumed girl stood at the bench, biting her lip and focusing her attention on a soul gem.
-A small pack of service drones attended to her, skittering along the top of the bench and the floor, a motley assortment of sizes, but all of them the same general design as the CubeBots that were issued to magical girls in the service.
+A small troupe of service drones attended to her, skittering along the top of the bench and the floor, a motley assortment of sizes, but all specialized for grief cube handling, not unlike the packbots issued to magical girls in the service.

 Carefully spaced around the room were large, oddly cubical black boxes, about half a meter long on each side.
 Kyouko knew without having to look inside that the boxes contained soul gems and grief cubes, neatly arrayed so that each gem could easily dump corruption as needed, without over‐concentrating the grief cubes and risking some kind of demon spawn.
 The attendant magical girl would occasionally check the status of the grief cubes, and if one rack was starting to saturate, a drone would be summoned to replace a rack of cubes.

 Efficient and automated.
 Kyouko was rather proud of it, even if it wasn't her own design.
 Once, as Director of Logistics and Grief Cube Supply, she had been obliged to help think of schemes like that.
 The design itself, old and reliable, dated back centuries—there wasn't really a compelling reason to change it.